African Americans in Georgia

 African-American Georgians are residents of the U.S. state of Georgia who are of African American ancestry.
 As of the 2010 U.S. Census, African Americans were 31.2% of the state's population.
 Georgia has the second largest African American population in the United States following Texas.
-Georgia also has a Gullah community.
+Georgia also has a gullah community.
 African slaves were brought to Georgia during the slave trade.

 History

 Spanish colonists brought African slaves to Georgia in 1526.
 African slaves imported to Georgia primarily came from Angola, Sierra Leone, and the Gambia.
+Slaves were also imported from South Carolina and the West Indies.
 Slaves mostly worked on cotton and rice plantations.
 By the mid-19th century the majority of white people in Georgia, like most White Southerners, had come to view slavery as economically indispensable to their society.
 Georgia, with the largest number plantations of any state in the Southern United States, had in many respects come to epitomize plantation culture.
 When the American Civil War started in 1861, most white people in the South joined in the defense of the Confederate States of America (Confederacy), which the state Georgia had helped to create.